luciano-nascimento/challenge-03/README.md

 * add api documentation like swagger for example
 * force return response as json
 * would be good have producer and consumer in differents ms
+* real integration to send sms and email